Knowledge-Based Design Requirements for Generative Social Robots in Higher Education: Strengths and Limitations

 Another potential limitation relates to the very notion of a tutoring robot for higher education -- specifically, the assumed need for a physically embodied presence.
 To date, much of the research on social robots in educational contexts has focused on interactions with children \cite{belpaemeSocialRobotsEducation2018}, raising questions about the generalizability of these findings to higher education.
 Although most lecturers recognized the overall value of the given use case, some expressed uncertainty about whether a physical robot would be necessary or appropriate for university students (L2, L4, L6).
-However, there is growing evidence from higher education research indicating that embodied social robots have meaningful benefits for university students, particularly regarding engagement, motivation, and learning experience \cite{donnermannApplicationSocialRobots2025,donnermannSocialRobotsApplied2022,guggemosHumanoidRobotsHigher2020}.
+From a conceptual perspective, embodiment may influence how learners perceive and engage with the system, for instance by increasing social presence, attention, and the perceived salience of learning interactions \cite{papadakisEmergenceArtificialIntelligence2025,sasserInvestigationRelationshipsEmbodiment2024}.
+Relatedly, there is growing evidence from higher education research indicating that embodied social robots have meaningful benefits for university students, particularly regarding engagement, motivation, and learning experience \cite{donnermannApplicationSocialRobots2025,donnermannSocialRobotsApplied2022,guggemosHumanoidRobotsHigher2020}.
 This is supported by our data.
-To illustrate, lecturer L5 articulated this well: ``\emph{Today everything happens on the computer: reading newspapers, reading books, watching videos, watching Netflix, and studying --- all on the same device.
+To illustrate, lecturer L5 articulated this well: ``\emph{Today everything happens on the computer: reading newspapers, reading books, watching videos, and studying -- all on the same device.
 In that situation, it can be helpful to have a learning robot standing there.
-It creates a kind of aura: now it's time to study.
+It creates a kind of aura: Now it's time to study!
 A clear separation from everything else.
-A hardware device that encourages you to learn.''}
+A hardware device that encourages you to learn.}'' That said, most of our findings are not inherently tied to physically embodied robots, but may also inform the design of non-embodied generative social agents.

+As is typical of qualitative research, potential participant and researcher biases must be considered.
+Eight of the twelve participants had prior experience interacting with social robots, which may have mitigated novelty effects \cite{reimannSocialRobotsWild2024}.
+At the same time, such familiarity may have influenced their perceptions and responses.
+To reduce social desirability bias, we ensured that participants had no conflicts of interest or dependencies with any members of the research team and emphasized that critical perspectives were equally valuable.
+Although the sample included a diverse range of academic disciplines, a larger sample incorporating additional domains could have further enhanced generalizability.
+To reduce interviewer bias, the interview questions were neutrally worded, and evaluative feedback was avoided throughout the interviews.